DeboDevelop/WikiWordCount/README.md

 # WikiWordCount

 My submission uses Flask and PostgreSQL to create a set of APIs structured according to service-oriented architecture.
-For word analysis, it employs dictionaries to track word counts and a priority queue to extract the top N words.
+For word analysis, it employs dictionaries to track word counts and a priority queue to extract the top N number of words based on count.
 Past search results are stored and retrieved from PostgreSQL using a paginated API.
 Additionally, I've added an optional blacklisting feature, controlled by a feature flag, allowing users to exclude specific words (not part of the original requirements).
 The system also supports adding new words to the blacklist.
+Edit the yaml file in flags directory to toggle this feature.

 ## Project Setup